joinpursuit/9-1-bird-sanctuary-project/README.md

 1. If I try to add the same bird again I see an alert that says: 'You have already added this bird to the cart' (2.5pts)
 1. I can see a total cost of the birds in my cart (10pts)
 1. I can see 10% discount listed as text when I have 3 or more birds in my cart (2.5pts)
-1. I can see 0% discount listed as text when I have 3 or more birds in my cart (2.5pts)
+1. I can see 0% discount listed as text when I have less than 3 or birds in my cart (2.5pts)
 1. I can see 10% discount reflected in the price when I have more than three birds in my cart.
 (5pts)
 1. I can see a series of bonuses based on the number of items I have in my cart (10pts)
 1. I can use a checkout form with a first name, last name, email and zip code to submit my purchase (10pts)